 Therapy or counseling*

-Natural and holistic alternative therapies such as acupuncture, massage, meditation, and yoga have also been very effective for many people who are trying to combat depression without medications.
+**Natural alternative therapies such as acupuncture, massage, meditation, and yoga have shown similar positive results in studies on combating depression without drugs.1,2,3

 Alternative To Meds Center is Licensed to Treat Mental Health

 The Alternative to Meds Center drug treatment program focuses on discovering the medical reasons that may be contributing to a person’s depression, anxiousness, or insomnia.
-Our Bupropion alternative medicine program uses lab testing, natural substances to stabilize the neurochemistry, cessation from neurotoxins that have been environmentally accumulated, careful medication withdrawal techniques, peer support, targeted nutritional therapy, IV amino therapy, massage therapy, personal exercise training, yoga, and other natural therapies to help combat depression.
-These therapies, combined with identifying why the individual originally became depressed, have proven to create success that is long lasting.
+Our bupropion alternative medicine program uses lab testing, natural substances to stabilize the neurochemistry, cessation from neurotoxins that have been environmentally accumulated, careful medication withdrawal techniques, peer support, targeted nutritional therapy, amino therapy, massage therapy, personal exercise training, yoga, and other natural therapies to help combat depression.3,4

 This content has been reviewed and approved by a licensed physician.